RedwanAlkurdi/k8s-spark-connect/charts/spark-connect/README.md

 - Helm 3.x

 ### Required Secrets
+- Registry credentials secret for pulling images (if using a private registry)

+### Optional Secrets
 - Object Storage secret with access key and secret key (if using object storage)
-- Registry credentials secret (regcred) for pulling images

-### Required ConfigMaps
+### Optional ConfigMaps
-- ConfigMap with the trust bundle (if using object storage)
+- ConfigMap with the trust bundle (if using object storage and a self-signed CA)

 ### Required Components
 - cert-manager cluster issuer (platform-issuer) - if exposing via nginx